Kim McMillan: Education

-McMillan graduated from Knoxville’s South-Young High School and from the University of Tennessee at Knoxville.
+McMillan graduated from Knoxville's South-Young High School and from the University of Tennessee at Knoxville.
 She received her J.D. degree from the University of Tennessee College of Law.

 Political career

 In 2006, McMillan did not seek re-election to the Tennessee House of Representatives and accepted an appointment by Tennessee Governor Phil Bredesen to his Cabinet, where she served as Senior Advisor to the Governor.
 In 2008, she returned to her hometown of Clarksville, Tennessee.

 McMillan entered the 2010 Tennessee gubernatorial election on March 1, 2009.
-On March 31, 2010 she dropped out of the race for governor, announcing that she would instead run for mayor of Clarksville. and support Mike McWherter's candidacy for governor.
+On March 31, 2010, she dropped out of the race for governor, announcing that she would instead run for mayor of Clarksville, and support Mike McWherter's candidacy for governor.

+In 2018, Joe Pitts defeated McMillan in a bid for a 3rd teterm.

 Family

-McMillan was formerly married to Larry McMillan, who is Chancellor for the 19th Judicial District of Tennessee.
+McMillan was formerly married to Larry McMillan, who was Chancellor for the 19th Judicial District of Tennessee.